Moetassem/MRS_DP_Project/README.md

 This is the Design Project of Saif Elkholy and Moetassem Abdelazim.
 The work is supervised by Prof. Jamie Near.
 The main python project can be found under `scripts/MRS-DP`

+Note: These are the final files.
+We moved from BitBucket where all the actual version control happened during the year.

 # General Installation:
 - Install ANTS tar.gz from https://sourceforge.net/projects/advants/files/ANTS/ANTS_Latest/